MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 ![Placeholder for Cloud Mode Diagram](#)

 #### Local development mode (devmode)
 The workload backend (BE) operates on the developer's machine.
 Workload API calls are transmitted via Azure Relay, with the workload's side of the Azure Relay channel managed by a specialized command-line utility, DevGateway.
 Workload Control API calls are sent directly from the workload to Fabric, bypassing the Azure Relay channel.
 The DevGateway utility also oversees the registration of the local development instance of the workload with Fabric, within a specific capacity context.
 This ensures the workload's availability across all workspaces assigned to that capacity.
 Upon termination of the DevGateway utility, the registration of the workload instance is automatically rescinded.
-For more information see [Backend Overview](/Backend/README.md)
+For more information see [Fabric extensibility backend boilerplate](./extensibility-backend.md)

 ##### DevMode schema
 ![Placeholder for DevMode Schema Diagram](#)